-- 2. Compare the list of potential One Step Away students to the National Student Clearinghouse.
-The database helps determine if any student on the list is currently enrolled in another institution/state or have already received a degree from another institution/state.
-Students enrolled elsewhere or have already earned a degree are not eligible to participate in the program. - 3.
+- Compare the list of potential students to the National Student Clearinghouse.
+The database helps determine if any student on the list is currently enrolled in another institution/state or has already received a degree from another institution/state.
+Students enrolled elsewhere or who have already earned a degree are not eligible to participate in the program. - 3.
 Conduct a degree audit for each student identified to reach a final determination on degree eligibility/potential.
 Remove students that are not in good academic standing and that have not earned at least 75% of the credits necessary for an associate or bachelor's degree.
 Those students who remain will comprise the "degree-eligible/degree-potential" list.
 These students are the "One Step Away students." - 4.
-Determine any administrative holds on degrees for the listed students and resolve as many of these as possible. - Forward the One Step Away Student List with student names and most recent directory information available from institutional records to MHEC by June 22, 2021. - 6.
-MHEC will compare each institution's "one step away student" list to Motor Vehicle Administration (MVA) records to obtain updated addresses for those students with Maryland driver's licenses or identification cards. - MHEC expects to return the updated addresses to the institution by July 9, 2021.
+Determine any administrative holds on degrees for the listed students and resolve as many of these as possible. - 5.
+Forward the One Step Away Student List with student names and most recent directory information available from institutional records to MHEC by June 30, 2022. - 6.
+MHEC will compare each institution's "One Step Away student" list to Motor Vehicle Administration (MVA) records to obtain updated addresses for those students with Maryland driver's licenses or identification cards. - MHEC expects to return the updated addresses to the institution by July 15, 2022.
 Details on how to transmit student information via a secure network will be shared with grant awardees in a post-award email.
-Near-completers' social security numbers and birthdate will be requested as unique identifiers for the MVA. - 7.
-After receiving the updated student name/address files from MHEC, initiate contact with the One Step Away students. - Institutions should make initial contact with the students by August 17, 2021, to encourage re-enrollment and completion for fall 2021 and winter and spring 2022.
+Near-completers' social security numbers and birthdates will be requested as unique identifiers for the MVA. - 7.
+After receiving the updated student name/address files from MHEC, initiate contact with the One Step Away students. - Institutions should make initial contact with the students by August 26, 2022, to encourage re-enrollment and completion for fall 2022 and winter and spring 2023.